holoviz-dev/blog/posts/mixtral/index.md

 <img src="./images/mistral_api.gif" width="100%" style="margin-left: auto; margin-right: auto; display: block;"></img>

-# Method 2: Run Mixtral with transformers (A100 required)
+# Method 2: Run Mixtral with transformers (GPU required)

 The first method is to use the latest Transformers from HuggingFace.
 We adapted the code from this blog post: [https://huggingface.co/blog/mixtral](https://huggingface.co/blog/mixtral).